Henry FitzRoy, Duke of Richmond and Somerset: Death

-The Duke's promising career came to an abrupt end in July 1536.
-According to the chronicler Charles Wriothesley, Richmond became sickly some time before he died, although Richmond's biographer Beverley A. Murphy cites his documented public appearances and activities in April and May of that year, without exciting comment on his health, as evidence to the contrary.
+FitzRoy's promising career came to an abrupt end in July 1536.
+According to the chronicler Charles Wriothesley, he became sickly some time before he died, although his biographer Beverley A. Murphy cites his documented public appearances and activities in April and May of that year, without exciting comment on his health.
 He was reported ill with "consumption" (usually identified as tuberculosis, but possibly another serious lung complaint) in early July, and died at St. James's Palace on 23 July 1536.

-Richmond's father-in-law, the Duke of Norfolk, gave orders that the body be wrapped in lead and then taken in a closed cart for secret interment.
+FitzRoy's father-in-law gave orders that the body be wrapped in lead and then taken in a closed cart for secret interment.
 However, his servants put the body in a straw-filled wagon.
 The only mourners were two attendants who followed at a distance.
-He was initially buried at Thetford Priory, but his remains were relocated at the dissolution of the monastery in 1540.
-The Duke's ornate tomb is in Framlingham Church, Suffolk, which contains various Howard family monuments.
-One of the houses at the local high school is named after him.
+FitzRoy was in the first instance buried at Thetford Priory, the burial place and mausoleum of members of the Howard family.

+In February 1540, when Thetford Priory was about to be closed, Howard petitioned the King not to close the Priory Church on the grounds that both his first wife Anne of York, FitzRoy's great-aunt, as well as FitzRoy himself were buried there.
+The request had no effect; at the same time however, the King ordered that the current dissolution of the monasteries be briefly suspended, so that everyone who wished had time to rebury the remains of their relations.
+Howard moved his son-in-law's grave to the Church of St Michael the Archangel, Framlingham.